mastodon/documentation/content/en/methods/timelines/lists.md

 {{< api-method method="put" host="https://mastodon.example" path="/api/v1/lists/:id" title="Update a list" >}}
 {{< api-method-description >}}

-Change the title of a list.
+Change the title of a list, or which replies to show.

 **Returns:** List\
 **OAuth:** User token + `write:lists`\